milofultz/tinybrainfans/wiki/~The Pile/gherkin.md

     Then links related to "panda" are shown on the results page
 ```

-### Given
+### Given/When/Then

-This sets the stage for the rest of the scenario.
+**Given** sets the stage for the rest of the scenario.
 It should ensure that a user will incur the same behavior repeatedly.

-### When/Then/And/But

 **When** a certain interaction or behavior occurs, **then** a specific outcome is expected (**and** another, **but** not this outcome).